K0F/OperatorOmikron/README.md

-## Special Operator = Omicron (better symbol is to come)
+## Special Operator = Omicron (better symbol yet to come)

 Operator Omicron stands for variable in mathematical operator symbol.

-Omicron can be either "+", "−", "×", "÷" ...etc. so the variable is the operation itself:
+Omicron can be either "+", "−", "×", "÷" ...etc. the variable is for the operation itself:

 o = any operation: